Wood Paneling Ideas

 Beadboard Paneled Wall

-Beadboard paneling is another popular style of wood paneling.
+Beadboard paneling is another popular wood wall paneling idea.
 It is similar to other wood panel types except for the very unique groove pattern that beadboard possesses, beadboard is typically installed vertically, producing a striped paneled look that everyone recognizes.
 Recently some DIY’ers and designers have begun placing it horizontally, creating a creative and unique look.
 Beadboard flat panels pair well with many different home decor styles including coastal and farmhouse.

 Beadboard is a great DIY project.
 Beadboard typically comes in 4×8 sheets which cost around $20 a piece making beadboard an affordable yet durable home upgrade.
 If the price per square foot is a concern then you can’t go wrong with beadboard for your wall paneling design.